-LDBF participates in the Church of England Funded Pensions Scheme and at the end of the year was paying contributions for 130 members (2017: 127) of the scheme out of a total membership of approximately 8,500 active members.
+LDBF participates in the Church of England Funded Pensions Scheme for stipendiary clergy, a defined benefit pension scheme.
+At the end of the year the Scheme was paying contributions for 138 members (2018: 130) of the scheme out of a total membership of approximately 8,500 active members.
 This scheme is administered by the Church of England Pensions Board which holds the assets of the schemes separately from those of the employers.